arcus/education_modules/bash_scripts/bash_scripts.md

 Reproducibility
 ---
 If you are processing research data, it is important for you, your collaborators, and any potential readers or users of your work to be able to reproduce your results.
-While you might be able to describe what steps you took, it is much easier and more robust to say "we processed the data using the `initial_processing.sh`" and providing that file so that others can exactly replicate your steps.
+While you might be able to describe what steps you took, it is much easier and more robust to say "we processed the data using `initial_processing.sh`" and providing that file so that others can exactly replicate your steps.

 Reusability
 ---